josix/NEPT/README.md

-# NetworkTools
+# NEPT

-NetworkTools is a toolbox used for preparing data to conduct some experiments on [proNet-core](https://github.com/cnclabs/proNet-core)'s algorithm.
+NEPT is a toolbox used for preparing data to conduct some experiments on [proNet-core](https://github.com/cnclabs/proNet-core)'s algorithm.

-NetworkTools includes features below:
+NEPT includes features below:
 - extract data which are written in csv format
 - convert user-item record to user-list(of items) record
 - split all data into a training set and a testing set